antvis/G6/ISSUEHUNT.en-US.md

 ## Issue Claiming

-To avoid multiple people claiming the same issue simultaneously, you can leave a comment below an issue marked with IH: Reward/悬赏.
-The project maintainer will reply within 24 hours to confirm if you can claim the issue and add the IH: Claimed/已认领 label to the issue.
+To avoid multiple people claiming the same issue simultaneously, you can leave a comment below an issue marked with `Reward/悬赏`.
+The project maintainer will reply within 24 hours to confirm if you can claim the issue and add the `Claimed/已认领` label to the issue.

 Your claiming comment should include the following information (copy and edit the template to reply):